AlessioDelConte/ped5-ui/README.md

-# Fuzdb2Ui
+# PED 5-UI

+This is the UI for the proteinensemble.org website.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.11.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4206/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding